kit-data-manager/webpage/CONTRIBUTING.md

 ```

 With the test instance running, you can now start adding your content.
 This can be done while the instance is running, as
-Jekyll will rebuild on every change allowing you the see all updated after refreshing the page in the Browser.
+Jekyll will rebuild on every change allowing you to see all updates after refreshing the page in the Browser.
 However,
-this does not apply if you change any global information which you can find in `_config.yml`.
-Changed to this file require a
+this does not apply if you change any global information found in `_config.yml`.
+Changes to this file require a
 full restart of the instance.

 ## Structure of the Webpage